Sticky and blunt ends: Overhangs and sticky ends

 Longer overhangs are called cohesive ends or sticky ends.
 They are most often created by restriction endonucleases when they cut DNA.
 Very often they cut the two DNA strands four base pairs from each other, creating a four-base 3' overhang in one molecule and a complementary 3' overhang in the other.
 These ends are called cohesive since they are easily joined back together by a ligase.

-For example, these two "sticky" ends are compatible:
+For example, these two "sticky" ends (four-base 5' overhangs) are compatible: